discord-py-ui/discord-ui/README.md

     #### **Returns**
     - `Message or None`
-        > The sent message if ninjaMode is false
+        > The sent message if ninjaMode and hidden are both set to false

     </details>
 </details>